 you must take the test.
 There are no exceptions.

 The test is composed of the following sections:

 The test is offered online.
 You will be able to take the test on your own computer before orientation begins.
 To sign up for the test, use our Google form.
 We will

 contact you with instructions on how to schedule and take the test after you sign up.

 After taking the test, you will receive the placement results and can register for an appropriate English class if needed.

-Failure to register for an appropriate English course will affect your progress toward completion of degree requirements and may push back your expected date of graduation.
-If you have problems with your schedule, contact your academic advisor immediately for help.
+Failure to register for an appropriate English course can delay your progress toward completion of degree requirements and delay your expected date of graduation.

-For more information, refer to the English as a Second Language (ESL) Fact Sheet.
+For more information, refer to the English as a Second Language (ESL) Fact Sheet (PDF).

 BBA and BFA students entering as first-year students should refer to the sample curricular pathways outlined in the ESL Guide for information about how ESL classes support first-year study.